Apex184/mainstack-interview/README.md

-Welcome to mainstack career!
+Welcome to Mainstack career!

-In order to run this app:
+To run this app:

 1. clone the repository
+git@github.com:Apex184/mainstack-interview.git